Dixmier traces and extrapolation description of noncommutative Lorentz spaces: Applications to pseudo-differential operators on

 It is then easy to see that the relation \eqref{unit} still holds for a pair of symbols $(f_1,f_2)\in L^\infty(\R^{2n})\times L^1(\R^{2n})$ such that ${\rm OP}_W(f_1)$ is bounded and ${\rm OP}_W(f_2)$ is trace class (and vice verca).

 \quad

-We consider here symbols in $S(m,g)$, the space of H\"ormander symbols.
+We consider here symbols in $S(m,g)$, the H\"ormander space.
 This class of symbols is associated to $g$, a slowly varying and $\sigma$-temperate metric in $\mathbb R^{2n}$, satisfying the uncertainty principle and to $m:\mathbb R^{2n}\to \mathbb R_+^*$, a $g$-continuous and $(\sigma,g)$-temperate weight function, see \cite[Definition 18.5.1]{Hor}.
-The most important feature of $S(m,g)$ is that it is a Fr\'echet space, for the topology associated to the seminorms:
+The most important feature of $S(m,g)$ is that it is a Fr\'echet space for the topology associated to the seminorms:

 Here, $f^{(k)}\big((x,\xi);.,\dots,.\big)$ denotes the $k$-multilinear form on $T_{(x,\xi)}\mathbb R^{2n}$, the tangent space of $\R^{2n}$ at $(x,\xi)$, given by the differential of order $k\in\mathbb N_0$ of the function $f$ at the point $(x,\xi)\in\mathbb R^{2n}$.
 Accordingly, we let ${\rm OP}S(m,g)$ to be the class of Weyl pseudo-differential operators with symbols in the H\"ormander class $S(m,g)$.
 We call the elements of ${\rm OP}S(m,g)$ the H\"ormander-Weyl pseudo-differential operators.
 We also define $g^\sigma$, the symplectic dual metric of $g$, by